Clare College, Cambridge: Student life

-Clare is known as a liberal and progressive college.
-In 1972 it became one of the three male Cambridge colleges that led the way in admitting female undergraduates (the other two being Churchill and King's).
-Clare continues in this tradition and has won praise for the transparency of its admissions process.
+In 1972 Clare College became one of the three male Cambridge colleges to admit female undergraduates (the other two being Churchill and King's).

-Clare is known as one of the most musical colleges in Cambridge.
+Clare is known as a musical college in Cambridge.
 Its choir has performed all over the world.
-Many Clare students play instruments, and the Clare College Music Society is well known, particularly the orchestra.
-Like most Cambridge colleges, Clare allows students to have a piano in their college rooms.

-Clare Ents

-As well as popular jazz and comedy nights, Clare is renowned for Clare Ents, a student night held every Friday in term time.
+Clare College Music Society is well known, particularly the orchestra.
+As well as jazz and comedy nights, Clare is known for Clare Ents, a student night held every Friday in term time.
 The night is popular with students across the university and in the past it has hosted such acts as Tinie Tempah, Bombay Bicycle Club and Chase and Status.

-Clareification

-Clare's student newspaper, Clareification, won "Best University College Paper" in The Cambridge Student in 2005.
-Published by the Union of Clare Students, it comprises satirical articles mocking Cambridge traditions, reports on silly student antics, and college gossip in the "Clareifornication" column.